georgewatson/georgewatson.me/privacy_policy.md

 England & Wales,
 the wider UK,
 and the EU.
-I am not bound by the laws of any other legal system, and it would be both impractical and inappropriate to follow them all;[^legal-systems] it is your responsibility to ensure that you are not breaking any local laws by visiting or interacting with this website.
+I am not bound by the laws of any other legal system;
+it is your responsibility to ensure that you are not breaking any local laws by visiting or interacting with this website.